roy-t/MiniRTS/README.md

 # MiniRTS
 The name of this repository is MiniRTS, because when I started out I wanted to make an RTS game, inspired by games like Total Annihilation,  Supreme Commander: Forged Alliance, or Age of Empires (1, 2).
 But I got stuck in making a game engine!
-Which is what this repository is now focussed on.
+Which is what this repository is now focused on.

 # MiniEngine